tamagotai/project-talent/README.md

-This is a course project of COMP902
+This is a COMP902 course project